 Our people lived by a “seasonal round,” a complex cycle of food gathering and spiritual and cultural activities that formed the heart of our culture.
 In winter, community members congregated in large villages located in sheltered bays.
 Shed-roofed houses up to several hundred feet in length were divided into individual family apartments.
 Our people subsisted largely on stored dried foods gathered and processed throughout the rest of the year.
 Winter activities included wood carving, weaving blankets of mountain-goat wool, and participating in spiritual ceremonies.

 In late spring, families would disperse to set up camps on virtually every beach and protected cove in Tsleil-Waututh territory.
 Our people transported planks from the winter houses by canoe to construct smaller summer structures.
 From these base camps, we made excursions to hunt, fish and gather food, as resources became seasonally available.
 Some food was consumed immediately; others were processed and stored for winter.

 In mid-July or early August, most of the Tsleil-Waututh and other Coast Salish groups travelled to the Fraser River to catch and dry the most favoured type of salmon: sockeye.
 During this time, people would visit, exchange news of relatives, and form alliances.
 We also harvested and dried large volumes of berries during the summer.

 After the Fraser River run finished in the fall, Tsleil-Waututh families would congregate in camps on the Indian, Capilano, Seymour and other rivers to fish for pink and chum salmon.
 Most of the catch was dried for winter use or trade.
 By December, families returned to their winter villages with the provisions collected throughout the year, and the cycle began again.

-We have discovered numerous archaeology sites where our ancestors gathered, some are thousands of years old.
+We have discovered numerous archaeological sites where our ancestors gathered, some are thousands of years old.
 We’ve truly been here since time out of mind.